vinija/BagOfWordsMeetsBagsOfPopcorn/README.md

 ### <a name='data'></a>Data

-Training and test data can be downloaded [here](https://www.kaggle.com/c/word2vec-nlp-tutorial/data).
+Training and test data is here [here](https://www.kaggle.com/c/word2vec-nlp-tutorial/data).